 Alexander Hamilton: The American Dream

 Overcoming enormous odds and challenges to find great success during his short life, Alexander Hamilton can be considered both the architect and the exemplar of the American Dream.
+Watch the video below to learn more about Alexander Hamilton’s life and how he helped lay the foundation for a capitalist economy through the structuring of America’s debt, currency, and central bank.

 Hamilton is the architect in that his vision for our economy laid the foundation for our thriving free market system.
 By showing what can be achieved through the inimitable and unbeatable combination of hard work, determination, and native intelligence, he is the exemplar.